department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-for-home-loan-COE/research-design/usability-testing-1/coe-usability-1-topline-summary.md

 ## Initial findings

-### Participants primarily looked to white quads, specifically to the “Records” box, to find the COE tool.
+### When looking for the COE feature, participants primarily looked to white quads, specifically to the “Records” box, to find the COE tool.
 - Users seems to gravitate toward the "Download your benefit letters" link
 - One user utilized search, one used mega menu
 - Two users found the COE landing page